hashicorp/terraform-governance-demos/terraform_foundational_policies/README.md

 ![vcs_policy_config](./images/vcs_policy_config.png)

 1. In Terraform, show the Terraform configuration by browsing to the organizational settings and viewing the configuration of the `cis-gcp-kubernetes-foundational-policies` Policy Set.

 ![policy_set](./images/policy_set.png)

 >**Important!**
 >
->Talk through the scoping of the Policy Set and show how it is scoped to the `demo-gcp-kubernetes-cluster` workspace.
+>Talk through the scoping of the Policy Set and configure the scope to apply to the `demo-gcp-kubernetes-cluster` workspace.
 Also talk through working directories and branches etc.

 3. In Terraform, show the plan by browsing to the latest run on the `demo-gcp-kubernetes-cluster` workspace and review the results for the `Plan`.